JohnHios/codeclan_homework_JohnHios/week_11/day_3/clustering_homework_john_hios.md

+# Task 5

-* Do you think the clustering seems a good fit for this data?
+Do you think the clustering seems a good fit for this data?

 **Ans**

 It seems a reasonable fit, which is in line with human intuition based on the scatterplot created during the exploratory analysis stage of  the data.

+# Task 6

-* Comment on the attributes on one or two of the clusters (maybe even give them a label if you like - like in section 4.1 of the 'Segmentation & clustering intro' lesson).
+Comment on the attributes on one or two of the clusters (maybe even give them a label if you like - like in section 4.1 of the 'Segmentation & clustering intro' lesson).

 **Ans**